mooreryan/divnet-rs/docs/config_files.md

 output = "./test_files/small/small_divnet_output.csv"

 [misc]
-# If true, then do the replicates in parallel with rayon.
-As of now, you should
-# probably just leave this as false.
-On my four core test macine, setting it to
-# true saves a BIT of walltime at the expense of double the CPU time.
+# An unsigned 64 bit integer used to seed the random number generator.
-parallel_replicates = false
+random_seed = 0
 ```

 As you can see it is broken up in to three sections (model, io, and misc) each
 controlling a different aspect of the software.
 The `[model]` section contains
 config options for the actual model DivNet uses to estimate diversity.
 The
 `[io]` section deals with specifying input and output files.
 Finally, the
-`[misc]` section contains any random options that don't fit in any other
+`[misc]` section contains any options that don't fit in any other
 category.
-Currently the only option in this category is `parallel_replicates`.
-Note that while this sounds cool, it actually gives worse performance right now,
-so you should just always set it to false as you see above.

 ## Defaults